 If you are a certified event planner it does not end there.
 Like any other professional, it is important to employ the continuous learning model.
 This means constantly updating your skills and expertise through periodical training and recertifications.

-One of our personal favorites for sourcing new event planning business building tips is through YouTube channels such as The Event Certificate, Event Planning TV, The Event Managers Blog, and The Event Planning Blueprint.
+One of our personal favorites for sourcing new event planning business building tips is through YouTube channels such as The Event Certificate, Miss Event Planner, The Event Managers Blog, and The Event Planning Blueprint.

 Professional development is an ongoing process, so as you go through your business and career it is important to pay attention to the areas in which you might need more help and seek training accordingly.

 One of our resident event planners noted that after years in the industry she was particularly lacking knowledge on the benefits of Facebook ads for her business.
 As a result, she sought out and found a Facebook advertising course specifically designed for event planners.
 This allowed her to upgrade her skills, learn new ways to market her business and gain more clients as a result.